Growing Avocados In Phoenix Arizona

 Cold Tolerance

 The more cold tolerant Mexican avocado varieties are able to take temperatures as low as citrus trees can.
 So, there is not much reason to be concerned about them in developed areas of town.
 My Zutano tree survived temperatures as low as 26 F. without a single damaged leaf, while many of the ficus trees in the neighborhood were killed.
+I have not seen no evidence of frost damage on my Winter Mexican avocado tree and it has been in the ground two full winters with no protection.

 Planting